flatironinstitute/finufft/docs/trouble.rst

-If you are having issues (segfaults, slowness, "wrong" answers, etc), there is a high probability it is something we already know about, so please first read all of the advice below in the section relevant to your problem: math, speed, or segfaults.
+If you are having issues (segfaults, slowness, "wrong" answers, etc), there is a high probability it is something we already know about, so please first read all of the advice below in the section relevant to your problem: math, speed, or crashing.

 Mathematical "issues" and advice